Molecule: Chemical formula types

 The chemical formula for a molecule uses one line of chemical element symbols, numbers, and sometimes also other symbols, such as parentheses, dashes, brackets, and plus (+) and minus (−) signs.
 These are limited to one typographic line of symbols, which may include subscripts and superscripts.

 A compound's empirical formula is a very simple type of chemical formula.
 It is the simplest integer ratio of the chemical elements that constitute it.
 For example, water is always composed of a 2:1 ratio of hydrogen to oxygen atoms, and ethanol (ethyl alcohol) is always composed of carbon, hydrogen, and oxygen in a 2:6:1 ratio.
 However, this does not determine the kind of molecule uniquely – dimethyl ether has the same ratios as ethanol, for instance.
 Molecules with the same atoms in different arrangements are called isomers.
 Also carbohydrates, for example, have the same ratio (carbon:hydrogen:oxygen= 1:2:1) (and thus the same empirical formula) but different total numbers of atoms in the molecule.

 The molecular formula reflects the exact number of atoms that compose the molecule and so characterizes different molecules.
 However different isomers can have the same atomic composition while being different molecules.

 The empirical formula is often the same as the molecular formula but not always.
 For example, the molecule acetylene has molecular formula C2H2, but the simplest integer ratio of elements is CH.

-The molecular mass can be calculated from the chemical formula and is expressed in conventional atomic mass units equal to 1/12 of the mass of a neutral carbon-12 (12C isotope) atom.
+The molecular mass can be calculated from the chemical formula and is typically expressed in daltons, which are equal to 1/12 of the mass of a neutral carbon-12 (12C isotope) atom.
 For network solids, the term formula unit is used in stoichiometric calculations.